NumEconCopenhagen/projects-2019-nokiasnake/modelproject/README.md

 ## Requirements
 The modelproject requires the following libraries to run: matplotlib, numpy, sympy, pandas.
-It further depends on The NokiaSnake Client, which makes use of the tkinter and mpl-finance library.
+It further depends on Plotter.py, which makes use of the tkinter and mpl-finance library.

 you can get mpl-finance with : pip install mpl-finance

+tkinter should be baseline in anaconda 3.7.
+If you get errors, try : pip install tkinter